st-tech/zr-obp/README.md

 # our OPE procedure suggests that BernoulliTS improves Random by 12.05%
 print(relative_policy_value_of_bernoulli_ts) # 1.120574...
 ```
 Users can implement their own OPE estimator by following the interface of `obp.ope.BaseOffPolicyEstimator` class. `obp.ope.OffPolicyEvaluation` class summarizes and compares the estimated policy values by several off-policy estimators.
-A detailed usage of this class can be found at [quickstart](./examples/quickstart/quickstart-evaluation-of-bandit-algorithms.ipynb). `bandit_feedback['reward'].mean()` is the empirical mean of factual rewards (on-policy estimate of policy value) in the log and thus is the ground-truth performance of the behavior policy (the Random policy in this example.).
+A detailed usage of this class can be found at [quickstart](./examples/quickstart/quickstart-evaluation-of-bandit-algorithms.ipynb). `bandit_feedback['reward'].mean()` is the empirical mean of factual rewards (on-policy estimate of the policy value) in the log and thus is the ground-truth performance of the behavior policy (the Random policy in this example.).

 ## Citation